quintenm/autocue/README.md

 # DigiPromp
-A  text writer/reader for fast one-way communication:
+A  text writer/reader for fast one-way communication

-As exemplified by:
+For use with
 Live interview (for internet) or Presentation

 # Project